 Established in honor of Zora Neale Hurston, a leading African American anthropology and literary figure of the Harlem Renaissance.
 Read more information on Zora Neale Hurston and the Zora Neale Hurston Fellowship Award Fund.

-- Eligibility: Three-year award.
-Should be an incoming student with interests in the African Diaspora with strong GRE and GPA.
-Awarded every three years.
+- Eligibility: Award varies in amount and duration.
+Applicant should be an incoming student with interests in the African Diaspora with strong GRE scores and GPA.
+Given by nomination of faculty only.

 - Contact: Department Chair, 1112 Turlington Hall